ryanrolds/presentations/README.md

     $ make

-Then open index.html in your browser.
+HTML for each slide file will be built.

 ## Making changes

-Update presentation.md and run `make`.
+Update the `.md` file in `slides` and run `make`.
 The format of the md file should be obvious.
-Make simply concatinates header.html, presentation.md, and footer.html.
+Make simply concatinates header.html, slides/%.md, and footer.html.
 See the Makefile for details.

 ## License